awork-io/capacitor-plugin-msauth/README.md

 # Capacitor Plugin MS auth
 This plugin contains an implementation of MSAL for Capacitor.

+This repo is cloned from `@recognizebv/capacitor-plugin-msaut` and should be used until the original repo is updated to support Capacitor v5.

 ## Installation
 * `yarn add @recognizebv/capacitor-plugin-msauth`
 * `npx cap sync`